sorjef/data-gov-ua-analytics/README.md

 ## How it works

 It schedules a batch crawling job with the following cron string `0 10 0 * * 6`.
 This means that crawler will run every Saturday at 00:10.
 Check out [app folder](app) for more options.
-It also runs a [docker container with rotating proxy](https://github.com/mattes/rotating-proxy) installed based on [HAProxy](http://www.haproxy.org/) and [Tor](https://www.torproject.org/) as data.gov.ua has API request limits per IP.
+It also runs a [docker container with rotating proxy](https://github.com/mattes/rotating-proxy) installed based on [HAProxy](http://www.haproxy.org/).

 ## Services